tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   and style this container with required margins (say, using `section` style) or use `containerStyle` component property (or the like).

+- margin vs. padding

+  use padding for all containers - even when they are used solely to add space between wrapped and adjacent components.

+  use margin in `containerStyle` properties.

 flexbox
 -------